curl/everything-curl/usingcurl-connections.md

 use for its DNS requests.

-These `--dns-*` options are very advanced and are only meant for people who know what you're doing and understand what these options do.
+These `--dns-*` options are very advanced and are only meant for people who know what they are doing and understand what these options do.
 But they offer very customizable DNS name resolution operations.

 ## Connection timeout